csaid/csaid.github.io/_posts/2015-09-13-presidential-debates.md

 Some observations:

-* The graph of Moderator Prompts is much denser than the graph of Direct Challenges.
+* The graph of Moderator Prompts is much denser than the graph of Real Challenges.
 As was clear to anyone watching the debate, the moderators wanted to generate more controversy than the candidates wanted.
 * Most of the real action in the second graph was in the Trump-Bush-Paul Triangle of Controversy.
 * The moderators tried to prompt several challenges to Ben Carson but nobody took the bait.
 Conversely, the moderators paid relatively little attention to Rand Paul, and yet he was part of several real disputes.
 * As a surprise to no one, the interests of Donald Trump and CNN are pretty well aligned.
 There is high density around him in both graphs.